GGchencan/JuJu/README.md

     )
 ```

-1. an embedding layer to do word embedding, now we choose glove (Here we use the developing dataset to determine the hyperparameter embedding dim);
+1. an embedding layer to do word embedding, now we choose glove (Here we use the developing dataset to determine the hyperparameter EmbedSize);
 2. run a bi-lstm on each sentence to extract contextual representation of each word;
 3. one dropout layer;
 4. one fully connected layer to do the decode.